Emily Dove, Deputy Mayor

 Igor Zaremba was born in Ukraine.
 At the age of five, he moved to California with his family in search of liberty.
 They moved to Delta Junction when Igor was 16.
 A couple years after graduating from Delta High School, Igor started his own family.

 Married for 16+ years, Igor and Irina have five children between the ages of two and 15.
 Igor’s been a small business owner since 2013, operating his own mechanic shop.
 On his time off, Igor enjoys camping, fishing, and hunting with his family.
 Igor wanted to be more active in our beautiful little town, so he decided to run for City Council.
 He was elected to serve on the Council on October 4, 2022.
+He was elected by the Council body to serve a one-year term as Deputy Mayor on October 17, 2023.
 He encourages local residents to reach out to him with advice or suggestions to help resolve challenges that our community faces.
 Give him the opportunity to be your voice for the betterment of our town, our people, our children.

 JW Musgrove, Mayor